cloudback/docs/content/custom-storages/_index.md

  - Google Cloud Storage Bucket
  - Alibaba Cloud Object Storage Service

 Each of the options can be used as a custom storage for the repository backups.
-You can use any of your custom storage for each of your repositories.
+You can use any of your custom storage for each of your GitHub repositories.
 Please be aware that the user-defined storages are provided by third-party companies may require additional expenses which are not included in Cloudback's pricing.

 ## Setting up a custom storage